GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 GMT_MOVIE_NFRAMES: The total number of frames,
 GMT_MOVIE_WIDTH: The width of the paper,
 GMT_MOVIE_HEIGHT: The height of the paper,
-GMT_MOVIE_DPU: The current dots-per-unit,
+GMT_MOVIE_DPU: The current dots-per-unit.

-GMT_MOVIE_DIR: The directory where any files created by *backgroundscript* can be found.
-Your *mainscript* must use a full path using GMT_MOVIE_DIR to access such files.
+Furthermore, the scripts will be able to find any files in the starting directory as well as files produced by *mainscript* and the optional scripts set via **-S**.

 Examples
 --------